Dynamical formation of multiple quantum droplets in a Bose-Bose mixture

 Summarizing, the number of droplets resulting from the breakup of the atomic filament is proportional to $L_\mathrm{max}$ [Fig.~\ref{fig:fig4}(a)] and the breakup time to $\tau_c$ [Figs.~\ref{fig:fig4}(b) and \ref{fig:fig4}(c)], in agreement with the PR model.

 In conclusion, we have studied the fate of a binary quantum droplet created out of equilibrium and released in a waveguide.
 The droplet evolves in a filament that, above a critical length, breaks up into multiple quantum droplets due to capillary instability.
 Our results provide deep insight into the liquid-like behavior of binary quantum droplets and direct evidence of their surface tension.
-Possible extensions of our work may include the study of surface modes and the role of confinement in the splitting and merging dynamics.
+This work enriches the variety of hydrodynamic instabilities reported in ultracold gases, in close analogy with what observed in classical fluids \cite{Hernández-Rajkov_2024, huh2024,Spielman_2024}.
+Future directions may include the study of surface modes, the role of confinement in the splitting and merging dynamics, and the emergence of quantum effects in such processes, as already observed in experiments with helium droplets \cite{Vicente2000,Ishiguro_2004}.
 Finally, the ability to realize multi-droplet arrays paves the way for future studies aimed to address the coherence properties of such states.
 Indeed, recent theoretical works \cite{Reimann2022,Ancilotto2023} suggest that, in imbalanced mixtures, a superfluid background may impart supersolid properties to the droplets.

 \\